Katie Holmes, armed and dainty in vigilante satire "Miss Meadows"

 By all accounts the character took on an added dimension when Holmes signed on, imparting the killer with an ethereal, whimsical quality.

-"Katie brought an entirely new level to Miss Meadows," Hopkins said, including much of the humour.
+"Katie brought an entirely new level to Miss Meadows," Hopkins said, including much of the humor.

 The director also appreciated her ability to improvise, noting that the actress did not hesitate to rework a line of dialogue because she felt it was wrong for the character.